dibyanshu-mohanty/RoboStrix/README.md

 Due to lockdown in many states , it was difficult for us to arrange a 360 degree camera module along with high torque motors.
 But out of the same we learnt how to maximize the output from limited time and resources.

+We have also enabled booking demo for our test prototypeand as soon as an user books a demo on our website , Our developers would recieve a mail and will be notified and can contact them anytime soon.

 #PROTOTYPE OF ROBOSTRIXX
 The prototype model is based on a toy car chassis loaded with an exhaustive list of sensors such as IR sensor, flame sensor, tilt sensor, shock sensor , tracking module, temp and humidity sensor.
 The development boards used are Arduino and NodeMCU.